cloud-66-internal/help.cloud66.com/_includes/tutorials/database-management.md

 This option will automatically create a new server for your database and configure your application accordingly.

 ## Upgrading your database
 Cloud 66 will not do in-place database upgrades, because this process may cause your application to stop working or may not be possible automatically.
-To upgrade your database through Cloud 66, we recommend that you create a new stack (at which point Cloud 66 will deploy the newer database version).
+To upgrade your database through Cloud 66, we recommend that you create a new application (at which point Cloud 66 will deploy the newer database version).

-Once the new stack is created, you can migrate data from your old stack to your new stack.
+Once the new application is created, you can migrate data from your old application to your new application.

 {% if page.collection == 'rails' %}
 ## Control your Rails database migrations